 All the examiners have been provided with detailed information on PCT procedures through the set of different procedures included in the documentation of the quality management system.
-The updated version of these documents is available to all the examiners at SPTO intranet Inc@web application.
+The updated version of these documents is available to all the examiners at SPTO intranet .